Infinitude of palindromic almost-prime numbers: Introduction

 \begin{thm}[Col \citelist{\cite{Col}, Corollary 2}] We have

 for some value $k_b > 0$ depending only on $b$ and satisfying $k_b \sim 24\pi b$ as $b \to \infty$.
 In particular $k_2=60$ and $k_{10} = 372$. \end{thm}

 Theorem \ref{thm: Col} was a consequence of Col's equidistribution estimate (see Theorem \ref{thm: Col equi estimate} below) for $b$-palindromes in residue classes to large moduli, combined with well-established facts from sieve theory.
-First recall the notation
+Here we use the notation

 \begin{thm}[Col \citelist{\cite{Col}, Theorem 2}] There exists some value $\beta > 0$, depending only on $b$, such that for any $\epsilon,A > 0$,

 For $b$ large, we may take $\beta \sim 1/6\pi b $.
 Setting $\beta_b = \beta - \epsilon$, the inequality above holds for the following particular values.